moreunum/dotFiles/README.md

     * can connect to rdm's stdout and see what it's doing
   * install vim plugin with vundle: https://github.com/lyuts/vim-rtags
 * ag -g <file name text> - search for file names
+* spacemacs
+  * GUD = grand unified debugger
+    * C-c brings up SPC window in GUD
+  * C-x k = kill buffer.
+Need this to exit GUD
+* conqueGdb
+  * start vim then run :ConqueGdb path/to/binary
+  * to quit, go into the gdb window and C-d then close the window
+  * get rid of gdb license: open .vim/bundle/Conque-GDB/autoload/conque_gdb.vim
+    * find the ' -f -x ' and make it ' -q -f -x '

 code analysis:
 * identify major patterns used